 Contact us if you would like assistance with your Patient Lists and Export to Excel.

-Screenshots of POLAR sheets and pasting into Word is an easy way to help you track your contiuing data quality improvement (QI).
+Screenshots of POLAR sheets and pasting into Microsoft Word is an easy way to help you track your contiuing data quality improvement (QI).
 Regular screenshots can easily and quickly provide important information, for example, patient demographic and clinical quality data, patient cohort filters, and the date and time the information was captured.